rosa-alonso/note-taker/README.md

 ### **Description**

-This Note Taker was created to be able to write and save notes so that thoughts and tasks could be organized and created.
+This Note Taker was created to be able to write and save notes so that thoughts and tasks could be organized and completed.

 ### **Code Source**